wearewondrous/drupal-8-best-practices/README.md

 ### Themes

-Put your personalized themes directly under `themes`.
+Put your personalized themes directly under `themes/custom`.
 Not `profiles`.
-Not `themes/custom`.
 This will avoid deep folder nesting and prevent Google crawling problems.

 Have a thorough look at the `robots.txt`-file in your project.
 To crawl your site, google needs to access all important folders and file types.